xMedox/NeonEngine/README.md

 - The bloom effect is now resolution independent
 - Removed the unneeded vertices of the skybox
 - The Engine now uses PBR lighting
+- Added the changeRenderBufferSize method and bindAsRenderTarget method that takes in a mip level to the CubeMap class

 **Physics:**
 - Added the getRestitution method to the Collider class